mdiwakar/appium-parallel-execution/README.md

 ## How you can use this repo
 You can use this repo as a start point to implement your own cross-platform parallel execution in a grid.
-It uses different libraries and design pater to make it lean, easy to maintain and extend.
+It uses different libraries and design patterns to make it lean, easy to maintain and extend.

 ## Technical Decisions
 This section will show to you the libraries, frameworks and design decisions that made a lean architecture possible.